SchoolOfCode/w6d3_make-your-own-codewars_workshop-jenny-and-wahida/README.md

 🌟 Once you've tested it with other groups, you can then use the [Codewars docs](https://docs.codewars.com/authoring/tutorials/create-first-kata/) to figure out how to upload it to Codewars itself.

 Note: You need more than 300 honor points on your Codewars account to be able to upload your own kata!

+## Plan

+function (word1, word2) {
+assign vowels a score of X
+assign consonants a score of Y add up scores for each word, return the word that wins if it's a draw, return "tie"

+}